Family and Medical Leave Act (FMLA)

 An employer must grant unpaid leave to eligible employees for one or more of the following reasons:

-- the care of the employee’s child (birth, adoption or foster care; or
+- The care of the employee’s child, including birth, adoption, or foster care.

-- the care of the employee’s spouse, parent, step-parent, child, step-child who has a serious health condition.
+- The care of the employee’s spouse, parent, step-parent, child, or step-child who has a serious health condition.

-FMLA is not available to care for parents-in-laws, grandparents, or siblings.
+Note: FMLA is not available to care for parents-in-law, grandparents, or siblings.